Hari Raya Open House

 The American Heritage Dictionary of the English Language describes an open house as "a social event in which hospitality is extended to all".
 This could be taken to mean that the diplomacy of inviting one and all to your house to celebrate an event is not an unfamiliar practice.
 But one could conjecture that nowhere else in the world would you find an open house event as big and as merry as the ones held in Malaysia.

+Hari Raya Aidilfitri (known elsewhere as Eid) is a major occasion in the Islamic calendar.
+It marks the end of Ramadhan and the beginning of Syawal.
 During Ramadhan, all Muslims must fast during daylight hours for at least 30 days.
 Because Islam uses the lunar cycle to determine important days, Ramadhan and Syawal occur in different months in the Gregorian calendar each year.
 While observing the fast, indulgence of any sort, like food, drink, or sexual activity, is forbidden.
 The sick and infirmed, and women who are pregnant, are excused.

 During Ramadan special prayers (sembahyang Terawih) lasting some two hours are performed every night in mosques.
 After prayers, Muslims also spend some time reciting the Koran before retiring.
 The ideal is to complete the entire book before the end of the fasting month, and the arrival of Syawal.
+During the month of Syawal (otherwise known as Hari Raya Aidilfitri or Hari Raya Puasa), many Muslims open the doors of their homes to welcome all, bringing together people irrespective of creed, culture and position to participate in the rejoicing.

 An open house brings people together regardless of their religion, position or background.
 Local favourites like lemang, ketupat (rice wrapped in coconut leaves), peanut sauce and rendang (a dry spicy beef dish) are served.

-The family photos below were taken in 2019 and on the left, the photographer and his sister were all smiles for the camera!
-Although she was battling cancer that year, she made a great effort to celebrate life, making it count, knowing that time is precious and best spent with family and friends.
+The collage above s showcases mouthwatering curries prepared by Norliza née Elizabeth Cheah, the photographer's eldest sister, for the Raya celebration.
+Hailing from a big family, she begins cooking a day in advance to cater for family and friends who would come a-calling.
+The family photos below were captured in 2019 and on the left, the photographer and his sister were all smiles for the camera!
+Despite facing a battle with cancer that year, she poured tremendous effort into celebrating life, making it count, knowing that time is precious and best spent with family and friends.

 In the past, large-scale open houses, like those organised by political figures, were announced via the mass media.
 Due to the extraordinary volume of attendees, large-scale open houses are usually held at venues big enough to hold colossal events.
 A steady stream of visitors can be seen making their way to open houses during scheduled times, not only to eat and have fun but to meet the country's leaders.
 Tourists are most welcomed to such events.